elulcao/docker-vnc/README.md

 # docker-vnc

-This image will run on most platforms that support Docker including Docker for Mac, Docker for Windows, Synology DSM and Raspberry Pi 3 boards.
+This image will run on most platforms that support Docker including Docker for Mac, Docker for Windows, Docker for Linux and Raspberry Pi 3 boards.

 ## Usage